-July is Fragile X Awareness Month, which is devoted to bringing attention to Fragile X Syndrome (FXS).
-FXS is a disease that leads to intellectual disability (the leading genetic cause of autism spectrum disorder) and is prevalent in the Ashkenazi Jewish population.
+Fragile X Syndrome (FXS) is a disease that leads to intellectual disability (the leading genetic cause of autism spectrum disorder) and is prevalent in the Ashkenazi Jewish population.

 What causes FXS?
-The fragile X mental retardation 1 gene (FMR1) makes a protein called the fragile X mental retardation protein (FMRP), which is needed for typical brain development.
-Those who have FXS do not make this protein.
+The fragile X is due to genetic changes in a gene called FMR1.
+This gene makes a protein (called FMRP) which is needed for typical brain development.
+Individuals who have FXS do not make this protein.
 In the FMR1 gene, there is a section of the DNA pattern, CGG, that is repeated many times.
 A small number of repeats (5 to 44) is normal; however, the following occurs as the number of repeats increase:

 - 45 to 54 repeats: Those within this range of repeats are called intermediate carriers and do not have FXS.
 Their offspring are not at risk for FXS, but future generations may be at risk.

 - 55 to 200 repeats: Those within this range of repeats are called premutation carriers.
 They do not have FXS but have a premutation.
 Premutation carriers have an increased risk for adult-onset symptoms, such as tremor-ataxia syndrome, premature ovarian insufficiency, and neuropsychiatric disorders.
 A woman within this range of repeats has a 50% chance of passing the premutation or full mutation on to their daughter or son.
 A man within this range will have a daughter with a premutation, but his son will not be affected.

 - 200+ repeats: Individuals with 200+ repeats have a full mutation and therefore, have FXS.